How to Update Forest Green with Paint Colour

 Countertops / flooring / tiles / bathroom fixtures, toilets, tubs / etc…

-Now that being said there are many other homeowners who are not in love with Forest Green and are desperately looking for ways to make it look more updated, classic and appropriate in today’s style world (for personal tastes and resale purposes).
+Now that being said there are many other homeowners who are not in love with forest green and are desperately looking for ways to make it look more updated, classic and appropriate in today’s style world (for personal tastes and resale purposes).

 What NOT to do with Forest Green

-When you are working with a colour that is ‘difficult’ or that you don’t like…Don’t Go Outside the Colour Box!!
+When you are working with a colour that is ‘difficult’ or that you don’t like… don’t go outside the colour box!!

-Straight-up green or green mixed with blue (which is also a cool tone)
+Green mixed with blue (which is also a cool tone)

-Off-white (containing mild undertones of any of the colours above)
+Off-whites (containing mild undertones of any of the colours above)

-Thats it.
-If you stretch outside of that box, you risk ‘accenting‘ your Green and making it appear brighter and stronger.
+That’s it.
+If you stretch outside of that box, you risk ‘accenting‘ your green and making it appear brighter and stronger.

-So, now that we’ve got that out of the way, on to the fun stuff….
+So, now that we’ve got that out of the way, on to the fun stuff…

 Go With the Flow – With Green!

-Believe it or not, when you want to modernize a colour like Forest Green, one of the best ways to do that is via itself!
-Yes that’s right – painting your walls green can actually MODERNIZE your space!
+Believe it or not, when you want to modernize a colour like forest green, one of the best ways to do that is via itself!
+Yes, that’s right – painting your walls green can actually MODERNIZE your space!

 Not just any green though.
 The key to picking a great green is choosing one that is a ‘modern-day version’ of the original.